 Suky goes into detail regarding a question that came up from last weeks video: how much should you push a candidate as a recruiter?

+So again, there’s not a right or wrong answer.
+You’ve got to look at your relationship and as a minimum ask the individual if they’ll give you the opportunity to just hear you through on what you’re looking for in that role.
 If they say no I don’t want to hear about it, then thank them for their time and move on.
 It’s as simple as that.

 As always, I’m sure there’s many other comments and thoughts and so forth, would love to hear them.
 Thanks for listening.